eclipse-xfsc/dev-ops/helm-charts/README.md

 # Introduction

-This repo contains common Helm Charts, CI-Templates and more for XFSC which can be used in the associated projects.
+This repo contains common Helm Charts for XFSC which can be used in the associated projects.
 E.g. Library Charts.

 # Charts